-IRCC aims to process applications submitted through the Spousal Sponsorship program within 12 months.
-The Open Work Permit Pilot Program can help to mitigate the economic and emotional hardships of a long application process by removing the need for a spouse to choose between being with his or her partner and being able to work.
+Immigration, Refugees and Citizenship Canada (IRCC) aims to complete Spousal Sponsorship applications within a year.
+The Open Work Permit Pilot Program may assist with the economic and emotional stresses of a lengthy application procedure by removing the requirement for a spouse to choose between being with his or her partner and working.

-In order to be issued an open work permit, the following criteria must be met:
+In order to be eligible for an inland spousal/common-law sponsorship open work permit, you must meet the following requirements:

 - The applicant must have valid temporary resident status (as a visitor, student, or worker); and

 - The applicant and the sponsor must meet all eligibility requirements under spousal or common-law partner sponsorship.

 - You must be the spouse or common-law partner of a Canadian citizen or permanent resident

 - You must intend to live in Canada with your spouse or common-law partner

 - You must meet the basic requirements for temporary entry into Canada, including having a valid travel document (such as a passport), not being inadmissible to Canada, and satisfying an immigration officer that you will leave Canada at the end of your authorized appointment stay.

 If you meet all of the above requirements, you may be eligible to apply for an inland spousal/common-law sponsorship open work permit.